liferay/liferay-docs/develop/tutorials/articles/message-bus/02-synchronous-messaging.markdown

 ![Figure 3: The task was created in the roadies' Setup portlet.](../../images/msg-bus-synch-setup.png)

 Congratulations!
-You've successfully made your first trip on the Message Bus!
+You've completed your first trip on the Message Bus!

 ## Related Topics